pionl/laravel-lelastico/readme.md

         ],
     ];
     ```
-3. Update or create indices in elastic (stores settings / mapping) using `php artisan elastic:indecies`
+3. Update or create indices in elastic (stores settings / mapping) using `php artisan elastic:indices`

     ```
     Updates the elastic indices